joshbruce/content-joshbruce.com/.github/CONTRIBUTING.md

 If you don't feel comfortable updating the content yourself, you can create an [issue](https://github.com/joshbruce/content-joshbruce.com/issues).
 Or, if the comment isn't specific to content (your just want to chat), use the [discussions tab](https://github.com/joshbruce/content-joshbruce.com/discussions).

+Note: Any folder starting with an underscore (_) represents draft content that may never actually see the light of day.
+You may notice that some of them start off sounding like rants and a bit heavy on the "get off my lawn" and that's somewhat how I operate—my frustration gets channeled into creativity and challenging myself and the idea in my head.
+And, hopefully, it moves to something of value.

 ### For the more daring

 Either: